spookyGh0st/beatwalls/README.md

 So just with that line we will create a default RandomNoise structure on beat 10.

+The program provides a set of predefined Wallstructures you can build on.
+The are limited in numbers at the moment, but very flexible.
+Also I plan to update the program to add more in the future.
+Lets move on to the next lines

 ```yaml
 amount: 10
 time: true
 repeat: 10
 ```

-These are parameters for our created WallStructure.
+These are properties for our created WallStructure.
 You can find all available parameters in the documentation linked at the end.

 - amount: 10 -> create 10 small structs
 - time: true -> times the wall, so they appear with the beat